Jwakers/articuria/README.md

 - [x] Add breadcrumb next to the sidebar icon as per example
 - [x] Add theme toggle to the dashboard
 - [x] Add manage account button to dashboard menu
-- [ ] Close the sidebar on mobile
 - [x] Create root page for table topics (it should redirect to the manage page for now)
 - [x] Download video functionality (useManageVideo)
+- [x] Close the sidebar on mobile
 - [ ] Add duration to video table.
-Add this duration to the manage table
+Add this duration to the video list component
 - [ ] Set video ID to UUID rather than incremental number (it looks weird in the URL)
 - [ ] Add no recordings page component
 - [ ] Add pagination to recording list